Here is where we lay out everything you need to know about UTI antibiotics. If you’ve ever googled questions like…

 If your UTI test is negative, it could very well be that the test is wrong.

 You know your body.
 If you have symptoms of a UTI but your test results say otherwise, you have the right to pursue further testing.
-You can discuss this with your doctor if you feel comfortable doing so, and share the information you have found with them.
+You can discuss this with your doctor if you feel comfortable doing so.

 Do I Have Recurrent UTI Or Interstitial Cystitis?